CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/creating-cross-data-center-firewall-policies.md

 1. Create the appropriate Parent & Sub-Account Hierarchy.
 Refer to the [Account Hierarchy Primer](../../Accounts & Users/account-hierarchy-user-network-and-firewall-policy-primer.md) for more information. **Note**, policies between sub-accounts must be made from the shared **parent account**.

-2. Create network VLAN(s) in the respective CenturyLink Cloud Data Center and Accounts.
+2. Create network VLAN(s) in the respective Lumen Cloud Data Center and Accounts.
 We recommend [applying friendly names](../CenturyLink Cloud/add-a-user-friendly-name-to-vlans.md) to Networks.

-3. Validate the networks are in place in your CenturyLink Cloud accounts using the Networks menu item and selecting the appropriate Data Center.
+3. Validate the networks are in place in your Lumen Cloud accounts using the Networks menu item and selecting the appropriate Data Center.
 In the sample below, a "Web Services" network in NY1 & a "DB VLAN" network in IL1 are provisioned under unique sub-accounts BVPN and MMTM.

   ![Web VLAN](../../images/creating-cross-data-center-firewall-policies-11.PNG)